InternetOfPins/OneLib/README.md

 typedef Bits<uint8_t,uint8_t*,data,0,16,uint16_t> MyField;
 ```
-from this its clear that framework/platform contributes with  `Unit` and `Type` and library with `Value`
+from this its clear that framework/platform contributes with  `Unit` and `Type` and library with `Value` (this is correct!), But with this direction of parameters implies that API info must be provided somewhere else, because its on the contrary direction.

 4 - what else? anyone?